 In 1949, another version edited by novelist Ben Ames Williams, also named A Diary from Dixie, was published.
 Though it included more material than the previous publication and was annotated to identify the people and places, it fell far short of conveying the full breadth and import of Chesnut's work.

-The 1981 version, edited by prominent historian C. Van Woodward and entitled Mary Chesnut's Civil War, is considered the most reliable edition.
-Woodward's edition combines the diary and the memoir - what Mary actually recorded during the war and what she wrote twenty years later.
-One of her stated purposes in her revision of the eighties was what she called "leaving myself out."
+The 1981 version of the diary, Mary Chesnut's Civil War, was edited by prominent historian C. Vann Woodward and is considered the most reliable edition.
+This edition combines the diary and the memoir - what Mary actually recorded during the war and what she wrote twenty years later.
 It won the Pulitzer Prize for History in 1982.

 Woodward summed up the significance of the diary in the following passage: